dataGriff/SQLServerIndexes/ReadMe.md

 ## Disclaimer

-* This demonstration is purely that and your particular environmnt and architecture may require different indexing strategies.
+* This demonstration is purely that and your particular environment and architecture may require different indexing strategies.

 * The rules of measuring performance and implementing indexes are not always so cut and dry.